ego5g/turizm/blueprint.md

 - **Styling:** Tailwind CSS for a modern, utility-first approach.
 - **UI:** Responsive design, ensuring a seamless experience on both mobile and desktop.
 Components are designed to be interactive and visually appealing, with a focus on clean layouts, good typography, and a vibrant color palette.
 - **Internationalization (i18n):** The application supports multiple languages (English, Georgian, Russian) using a custom `LanguageContext`.
+- **Visuals (In Progress):** A major visual enhancement is underway to create a more polished, premium, and aesthetically pleasing user interface.

 ### Core Features
 - **Homepage (`app/page.tsx`):**